 West Germany were coached by Franz Beckenbauer from 1984 to 1990.
 In 1986, he led them to the World Cup final, where they lost to a Diego Maradona-inspired Argentina.
 In 1988, they lost on home soil to the Netherlands in the semi-finals of the European Championships.

 However, in 1990, Beckenbauer finally led West Germany to World Cup glory.
 Andreas Brehme's penalty was the only goal in a 1-0 victory over Argentina in Rome.
 Beckenbauer became the first person to win the World Cup as captain and coach, having triumphed as a player in 1974.

-Berti Vogts took over from Beckenbauer and West and East Germany united as a footballing nation into one German team for 1992 European Championship qualifying.
+Berti Vogts took over from Beckenbauer and West and East Germany united as a soccer nation for the 1992 European Championship qualifying.

 At the tournament, Germany made the final, but suffered a shock defeat to a Peter Schmeichel-inspired Denmark.
 Then, in 1994, they lost 2-1 to Bulgaria in the quarter-finals of the World Cup.